alialkhatib/alialkhatib.github.io/classes/2021/summer/intro_to_data_ethics/index.md

 tl;dr: Every week, you'll write short reflections on the readings that we'll discuss later that week.
 Submit those by **Thursday 11:59pm pacific time**.

+Some basic info:

+- reply in the slack channel thread with your reflections
+- if you'd rather upload a pdf or some other file, that's fine, but posting it as a message is fine with me, and makes conversations easier if someone wants to chat about it

 For these reflections, I'm only interested in two things:

 1. did you read the articles? and